tcopestake/Advocate-AOP/README.md

 #### Aspect mapping

-Aspects are currently mapped using the aop/mapping.php file, which returns arrays specifying the target class (including namespace), target method, aspect class (including namespace) and aspect method respectively.
+Aspects are currently mapped using a mapping.php file, which contains arrays specifying the target class (including namespace), target method, aspect class (including namespace) and aspect method and join points respectively.
 Multiple aspects and aspect methods can be mapped to any number of targets.
 An example of this is:

-    array('\Models\User', 'getUsername', '\Aspects\Monitors\User', 'gotUsername'),
+    array('\Models\User', 'getUsername', '\Aspects\Monitors\User', 'gettingUsername', 'before' => true),
-    array('\Models\User', 'getUsername', '\Aspects\Monitors\Generic', 'somethingHappened'),
+    array('\Models\User', 'getUsername', '\Aspects\Monitors\Generic', 'somethingHappened', 'after' => true),

-Here, both `gotUsername` and `somethingHappened` will be called whenever `getUsername` is called.
+Here, `gettingUsername` will be called before - and `somethingHappened` will be called after - `getUsername` is called.

 #### Compilation